VoxaAI/voxa-ga/README.md

   ignoreUsers: [], // An array of users that will be ignored.
 Useful for blacklisting dev or monitoring accounts from analytics
   suppressSending: false, // A flag to supress sending hits.
-Useful while developing on the website }
+Useful while developing on the website
+  suppressSlots: ['phonenumber'], // An array of slots that shouldn't be logged automatically.
+Use to remove PII slots.
+}
 ```